-- 1.6.
+- 1.4.1.5.
+The capacity allocation at an interconnection shall be coordinated and implemented using common allocation procedures by the TSOs involved.
+These common allocation procedures should be described in detail by TSOs, approved by the responsible Regulators and the description made transparently available to all the users. - 1.5.1.6.
+Coordination between TSOs shall at least include the secure operation of the grids and the optimisation of the allocations in view of the promotion of fair and efficient competition and the secure operation of the grids.
+This coordination shall take into account the actual best estimate for forecasted global grid situation with physical flows resulting from all transactions accepted by other TSOs. - 1.6.1.7.
 Coordination shall also include the exchange of information.
 The nature, time and frequency of information exchange shall be compatible with the functioning of the electricity markets.
-The information exchange shall in particular enable all TSOs affected by the physical electric power flows resulting from transactions accepted by other TSOs to forecast these flows and to take them into account in the assessment of available interconnection capacities. - 1.7.
-The forecasted physical electric power flows, resulting from transactions accepted by other TSOs are best taken into account when at least a regional co-ordination between TSOs covers all the steps from capacity calculation to allocation and includes clear assignments of responsibility for the operation of the different parts of the network.
-There is a risk, that must be avoided costeffectively, to have a sub-optimal result for the electric power flows and therefore for competition among market participants, if each interconnection is treated only bilaterally between the two TSOs concerned without consideration of transactions and flows elsewhere.
+The information exchange shall in particular enable all TSOs affected by the physical electric power flows resulting from transactions accepted by other TSOs to forecast these flows and to take them into account in the assessment of available interconnection capacities. - 1.7.1.8.
+The actual best estimate for forecasted physical electric power flows, resulting from transactions accepted by other TSOs are best taken into account when at least a regional co-ordination between TSOs covers all the steps from capacity calculation and to allocation and includes clear assignments of responsibility for to the operation of the different parts of the network.
+There is a risk, that must be avoided cost-effectively, to have a sub-optimal result for the physical electric power flows and therefore for competition among market participants, if each interconnection is treated only bilaterally between the two TSOs concerned without consideration of transaction and flows elsewhere. - 1.8.1.9.
+A single -eCo-ordinated multilateral allocation procedures for allocation of capacity to the market at least yearly, monthly and day-ahead shall be applied latest from [01.January 2007] in the following areas: - Northern EuropeNordel (i.e. Denmark, Norway, Sweden, Finland, Germany, Poland), - North-Western Europe (i.e. Benelux, Germany, Austria, France), - Northern borders of Italy (i.e. Italy, France, Switzerland, Germany, Austria, Slovenia), - Central Eastern Europe (i.e. Germany, Poland, Czechia Republic, Slovakia, Hungary, Austria and Slovenia), - Iberian peninsulaSouth Western Europe (i.e. Spain, Portugal, France),